 The construction of this marvellous structure started in 1959, with 10,000 workers on board.
 The estimated time of completion was four years, but due to situations and circumstances, it took 14 years.
 During the construction period, the local Government changed and they stopped the payment of Ar.
 Jorn Utzon.
 Due to this, he resigned in February 1966 and left Sydney.
 This resulted in a mob protest to bring him back.
 But he never returned.
 He won the design competition, created the best tourist spot in Australia but never visited the place, and never saw it.
 Peter Hall was appointed to complete the remaining work.

 This 185 m long and 120 m wide building spread on 1.8-hectare land at harbour contains 2,194 precast sections to complete its roof.
 These sections weighed around 15 tons each, and to execute it perfectly about 350kms of steel tensioned cables were used.
-More than 1 million tiles were procured from Sweden which covers approx. 1.62 hectare of surface area.
+More than 1 million tiles were procured from Sweden which covers approx. 1.62 hectares of surface area.
 6225 Sqm. the surface area is covered by glass specially manufactured in France, and 645 km long electric cables run inside the building to supply electricity.

 Utilizing the site conditions to the fullest, cold water from harbour runs in a 35 km long pipe acting as thermal fluid for the building’s cooling system.
 For all the HVAC and fire services the seawater is used.
 The estimated cost of the total construction was $7 million, but over the period the final completion cost went up to $102 million which was paid majorly by The State Lottery.